 These days, stories about who we are and where we’re going need to be crafted and told - and listened to - with care, wisdom, and integrity.
 Join the Soul Telegram community, and be part of a better story for a better world.

-To support the work of our writers, we ask $5 a month/$50 per year for Soul Telegram (you can cancel at anytime); if that’s beyond your budget, we won’t turn you away - just contact us for more information.
+To support the work of our writers, we ask $7 a month/$70 per year for Soul Telegram (you can cancel at anytime); if that’s beyond your budget, we won’t turn you away - just contact us for more information.
 And if you can contribute more it helps enable us to share the work with others who can’t afford it - please opt in at the Supporter Level and your contribution will be used to make our work more available to folks.
-Finally, if you'd like to gift a subscription to someone for $5 a month/$50 a year, just click here to contact us and we'll let you know how.
+Finally, if you'd like to gift a subscription to someone, just click here to contact us and we'll let you know how.
 Everyone’s welcome - and thank you.

 Soul Telegram aims to point you to a movie, TV show, music or reading that offers connection instead of separation, creativity instead of sterility, and courage instead of fear.